 - Lightly salt and pepper the chicken pieces.

-- Cook the chicken in the oil until no longer pink.
+- Cook the chicken in the oil until no longer pink, about 8 minutes.

 - Add the taco seasoning and flour and stir to coat the chicken pieces.